 Get 20% OFF & Free Delivery

 Why do dogs engage in dog paw licking?
 Paw licking is a normal behavior we see from a lot of dogs, as it generally tends to be a part of their self-grooming routine.
-But are you worried if your dog is licking its paw a little bit too much?
+However, frequent licking, chewing and nibbling can be a sign that something is amiss.

 While an occasional paw lick is normal, dogs who do it excessively might be suffering from a health or behavioral problem.

-Understanding why dogs engage in dog paw licking is essential to keeping their well-being in check.
-By identifying potential triggers of this behavior and providing appropriate treatment and care, you can ensure that your dog is comfortable and healthy.
+Understanding why dogs engage in paw licking is essential for keeping their well-being in check.
+By identifying potential triggers of this behavior, and providing appropriate treatment and care, you can ensure that your dog is comfortable and healthy.

 In this comprehensive guide, you’ll learn more about the common reasons behind this behavior and we’ll provide the practical solutions you can implement to help your furry friend stop the habit.

-Excessive paw licking, and sometimes chewing, can puzzle pet owners.
-But did you know that a dog licking their paw can indicate underlying issues, from an allergic reaction to emotional distress.
+Excessive paw nibbling, licking and sometimes chewing, can puzzle pet owners.
+But did you know that a dog licking their paws can indicate underlying issues, from atopic dermatitis to emotional distress.

 Here’s a closer look at the common causes of why your dog licks their paws excessively:

 Like us pet parents, dogs can develop allergies to certain food ingredients.
-Dogs are especially hypersensitive to proteins in foods like eggs, soy, dairy, gluten, beef, and chicken.
-Exposure to these allergens can cause their immune system to react, leading to symptoms such as paw licking.
-Identifying and eliminating the allergen from their diet is vital for resolving your dog's paw licking.
+Some of the more common food allergies for dogs include eggs, soy, dairy, grains, beef, and chicken.
+Exposure to these allergens can cause their immune system to react, leading to symptoms such as itchy skin (focused over the paws, belly and face), an upset stomach, and weight loss.
+Identifying and eliminating the allergen from their diet is vital for resolving your dog's symptoms.

-If you notice your dog licking its paw, the first thing to do is check for any injury.
-Anything from a bee stung to an insect bite, a scrape or a cut due to a foreign object can cause your dog to lick their paws.
-The reason they lick is because licking can provide protection against certain bacteria and alleviate any feeling of soreness.
-But if they do it excessively, it might worsen their wound and develop a bacterial or yeast infection.
+If you notice your dog licking just one paw, the first thing to do is check for any injury or abnormality.
+Anything from a bee sting to an insect bite, a broken claw or a foreign object, can cause your dog to lick their paws.
+The reason they lick is because they are attempting to remove any foreign matter and relieve any discomfort.
+However, constant licking can worsen any wound and lead to the development of a bacterial or yeast infection.

-Another potential cause is that your dog might have a growth or abscess (a pocket of pus caused by a bacterial infection).
-If the abscess is on your dog’s paw, you’ll potentially notice them limping or whimpering when it’s touched, indicating an issue with your dog's skin.
-Dogs might lick or bite these spots to also ease the pain.
-The most common cause of abscess is a bite from another dog and if this bite is left unattended, the wound can become infected and an abscess develop.
+Another potential consideration is that your dog might have a growth or abscess (a pocket of pus caused by a bacterial infection).
+If the abscess is on the paw, you’ll potentially notice them limping or whimpering when it’s touched, and you’ll see a swollen mass.

 Fleas, mites, and ticks are three of the most common parasites in pets.
-Unfortunately, it is easy for dogs to come into contact with parasites in public areas like parks, kennels, and groomers–essentially, wherever your dog interacts with other animals.
-External parasites like these are most common on the feet, neck, head, ears, and sometimes in the webbing between the toes.
-So when dogs lick their paws, it may be to get rid of the itchiness caused by these parasites.
+Unfortunately, it is easy for dogs to come into contact with parasites in public areas like parks, kennels, and groomers–essentially, wherever you may encounter other animals.
+These parasites can affect any part of the body.
+When only paws are affected, harvest mites (small red mites) could be at play.

 Fun (or not so fun) Fact: A single female flea can produce 50 eggs a day.
 Once these eggs hatch and turn into larvae, they can nest themselves in carpets, furniture, on plants, or in soil.

-Dogs suffering from pain and discomfort due to joint issues tend to lick or gnaw their paws to comfort themselves.
-This is most common to senior dogs, who are prone to arthritis, although it can still occur in dogs of all ages.
+Dogs suffering from pain and discomfort due to joint issues tend to lick or gnaw at their paws to comfort themselves.
+This is most commonly seen in senior dogs, who are prone to arthritis.
+As well as the licking, you may notice stiff walking and a reluctance to exercise.

 But, how does licking soothe their pain exactly?
 Licking is an instinctive behavior of dogs that relates back to bonding from puppyhood.
 When dogs lick their paws, they tend to release endorphins, which are natural painkillers and mood enhancers.

-If you've crossed out all the possible causes above, then your dog might be suffering from boredom or anxiety.
-According to the American Kennel Club, some dogs develop compulsive behaviors, including paw licking; it acts as their self-calming remedy through providing a temporary distraction and acting as a form of comfort (just think of how some people bite their nails when they're anxious or children chew on soft toys).
+If your vet has ruled out all of the possible causes listed above, then your dog might be suffering from boredom or anxiety.
+According to the American Kennel Club, some dogs develop compulsive behaviors, including paw licking as it acts as their self-calming remedy through providing a temporary distraction and acting as a form of comfort (just think of how some people bite their nails when they're anxious or children chew on soft toys).

 On some occasions, the licking might have started due to boredom, and then developed into a relaxing habit for your dog.
-When dogs lack mental and physical stimulation, they may develop a habit of licking to give sensory stimulation.
+When dogs lack mental and physical stimulation, they may start to lick to provide more sensory stimulation.

 Preventing paw licking in dogs requires regular paw care and attention to their overall health.
-Keep the feet and skin healthy by trimming the nails and bathing the dog regularly.
-Inspect the paws regularly, especially after the dog has been outdoors, and avoid walking the dog in extreme weather conditions.
-Use products that protect the paws from extreme conditions, such as dog boots or paw balms.
+Keep the feet and skin healthy by trimming the nails and not over-bathing (which can dry the skin).

 By understanding the causes of paw licking and taking steps to prevent it, you can help keep your dog’s paws healthy and happy.

-If you notice persistent licking with evident signs of pain, swelling, or blood then it's important to book an appointment with a trusted veterinarian ASAP.
-Your vet will be able to perform a thorough examination to diagnose any underlying issues, and they can also provide particular advice on how to manage your dog's specific condition, whether through medication, dietary changes, or other treatments.
+If you notice persistent licking then it's important to book an appointment with a trusted veterinarian ASAP.
+Your vet will be able to perform a thorough examination to diagnose any underlying issues, and they can also provide practical advice on how to manage your dog's specific condition; whether through medication, dietary changes, or other treatments.

 Remember, a veterinarian should be your go-to whenever you’re concerned about your dog’s health, as they’re your key partner in preserving your dog's quality of life and wellbeing.